-Stress is a fact of life for both adults and children.
-We’ve come to link survival with staying informed-relevant-marketable.
-Our search engines are “on” 24-7 because we fear being left behind.
-We forget to “power down;” sometimes we don’t remember how.
+Stress is a fact of life, and in the 21st century we’ve come to link survival with staying informed-relevant-marketable.
+Our inner search engines are “on” 24-7 because we fear being left behind.
+We forget to power down; sometimes we don’t remember how.

-Then there are life’s big events, many of them joyful… like a birth, or a new relationship-job-school-home.
-Yet these events bring big change and often more stress.
-We say everything’s great, but our bodies tell a different story.
+Life’s big events, even the joyful ones like a birth or new relationship-job-school-home, bring change and often more stress.
+We may insist everything’s great, but our bodies tell a different story.

-When too excited to relax or too wired to sleep, we unconsciously clench our teeth, rock in our chairs, tap our feet, or wander around on auto-pilot, not fully present.
-A cascade of symptoms appears… digestive troubles, head aches, muscle tension… if the stress persists.
-Intimacy can also suffer when we we’re overwhelmed.
-We may feel isolated in the company of others, yet avoid being by ourselves, no longer recognizing who’s in the mirror.
+When too excited to relax or too wired to sleep, we clench teeth, comfort eat, rock in our chairs, tap our feet, or wander around on auto-pilot not fully present.
+If poorly managed stress persists, a cascade of symptoms can appear… digestive troubles, head aches, muscle tension.
+Intimacy can also suffer when we’re overwhelmed.
+We may feel alone in the company of others, yet avoid being by ourselves, no longer recognizing who’s in the mirror.

 “Mom, call Mary.
 She’ll take the scary away.”

 Like all holistic approaches to health and healing, cranio sacral work acknowledges the body’s sublime intelligence and natural capacity for self-repair.
-Unlike other bodywork, no force or manipulation is used, so it’s gentle enough for newborns and non-invasive enough for those recovering from accidents, surgery, or traumatic events.
-It’s very portable: the only tools required are the practitioner’s presence and skilled hands.
+Unlike other bodywork, cranio sacral therapy does not use force or manipulation, so it’s gentle enough for newborns and non-invasive enough for those recovering from accidents, surgery, or traumatic events.
+As a therapy, it’s extremely portable: the only tools required are the practitioner’s presence and skilled hands.

 The forest breathes.
 Listen.
 It answers.